-Intel® Embedded Graphics Drivers and Intel® Embedded Media Graphics Driver (Intel® EMGD) are two separate media and graphics drivers for embedded usage; Intel® EMGD is not a follow-on/next generation driver to Intel Embedded Graphics Drivers.
+Intel Embedded Graphics Drivers and Intel Embedded Media Graphics Driver (Intel EMGD) are two separate media and graphics drivers for embedded usage; Intel EMGD is not a follow-on or next generation driver to Intel Embedded Graphics Drivers.

-Intel Embedded Graphics Drivers is a group of drivers that support a broad range of operating systems and chipsets.
-Please refer to each driver’s release notes, feature matrix, and product brief for the list of Intel Embedded Graphics Drivers supported products and operating systems as it is different from Intel EMGD.
+Intel Embedded Graphics Drivers are a group of drivers that support a broad range of operating systems and chipsets.
+Please refer to each driver’s release notes, feature matrix, and product brief for the list of Intel Embedded Graphics Drivers-supported products and operating systems as it is different from Intel EMGD.

-2. Will Intel® EMGD work with all embedded Intel chipsets and system-on-a-chip (SoC)s?
+2. Will Intel EMGD work with all embedded Intel chipsets and systems-on-a-chip (SoCs)?

-No, only the following chipsets and/or SoC are supported with Intel EMGD:
+No, only the chipsets and SoCs specified in the overview and supported platform sections are supported with Intel EMGD.

-3. Will Intel® EMGD support multiple generations of chipsets and system-on-a-chip (SoC)s?
+3. Will Intel EMGD support multiple generations of chipsets and SoCs?

 Yes.
-Intel® Embedded Media and Graphics Driver (Intel® EMGD) supports multiple generations of Intel® chipsets and/or SoC over the extended support span of embedded Intel® architecture-based platforms, including Intel® System Controller Hub US15W chipset.
-However, you must use Configuration EDitor (CED) to configure a driver for each specific chipset or SoC you are using and you may need to update to a later version of Intel EMGD to be able to build a driver for a newer chipset.
+Intel EMGD supports multiple generations of Intel® chipsets and SoCs over the extended support span of embedded Intel® architecture-based platforms, including Intel System Controller Hub US15W chipsets.
+However, you must use Configuration EDitor (CED) to configure a driver for each specific chipset or SoC you are using, and you may need to update to a later version of Intel EMGD to be able to build a driver for a newer chipset.
 Please use the most recent Intel EMGD release.